GeoffCox/sterling-svelte/src/routes/(app)/components/dialog/+page.md

 A styled HTML `dialog` element.

-- Use the title, body, and footer slots to provide typical dialog content.
-- Use the content slot to replace all content.
-- Supports either form submit or manual close.

-> The dialog is always modal.
+- The dialog is always modal.
-> The cancel event is only raised by pressing the escape key.
+- The cancel event is only raised when the escape key is pressed.

 ## Props